PX4/PX4-Devguide/en/hardware/porting_guide.md

 **The PX4 project reserves the right to refuse acceptance of new ports (or remove current ports) for failure to meet the requirements set by the project.**

+You can reach out to the core developer team and community on the official [Forums and Chat](../README.md#support).